 The mistake:

-Some traders avoid stop-loss orders because they don’t want to get stopped out too soon.
+Some traders avoid stop-loss orders because they do not want to get stopped out too soon.
 But without one, a bad trade can spiral out of control, leading to massive losses or full liquidation.

 How to spot it early:

-• You manually exit losing trades, often later than you should.
+- You manually exit losing trades, often later than optimal.

-• You hesitate to set a stop-loss because you think it’ll ruin your trade.
+- You hesitate to set a stop-loss because you think it will ruin your trade.

 The solution:

-Setting a stop-loss is the easiest way to control risk and prevent your account from getting wiped out.
-Not sure where to place it?
-Use our stop-loss calculator to find the right level based on your trade size and risk tolerance.
+Stop-losses are a standard tool for controlling risk and preventing your account from getting wiped out.
+To find the right level based on your trade size and risk tolerance, use the Stop-Loss Calculator.

 How much leverage is available in futures trading?